sgrankin/mk/mk.1.md

 -l
 :   Maximum number of recursive invocations of a rule. (default 1)

+-shell
+:   Change the shell used to execute rules.
+This can also be set using the `shell` variable in `mkfile`

 ## The mkfile

 A mkfile consists of assignments (described under `Environment')